budagamdivya/Reducing-Patient-Readmissions-Using-Predictive-Analytics/README.md

 # 🏥 Reducing Patient Readmissions Using Predictive Analytics

 ## 📌 Project Overview
 Hospital readmissions are costly and often preventable.
-In this project, I analyzed over 100,000 patient records from U.S. hospitals to identify key drivers of 30-day readmissions.
+In this project, I analyzed over 100,000 diabetic patient records from U.S. hospitals to identify key drivers of 30-day readmissions.
 Using predictive modeling and data visualization, I aimed to help healthcare organizations proactively reduce readmission rates and improve patient outcomes.

 ## 📊 Objective
 - Identify the most common patterns among patients who are readmitted within 30 days.